 WHY GO: During the Civil War, the little Shenandoah Valley town of Winchester VA suffered from extreme Multiple Personality Disorder.
-Control between Union and Confederate forces alternated an alarming seventy two times over the course of the conflict.
+Allegiance towards Union and Confederate forces alternated an alarming seventy two times over the course of the conflict.
 Years later, Country Music star, Patsy Cline, drove her neighbors crazy with her teenage wild-girl antics.
-And [...]
+And according [...]

 the most curious spots